 Towards the end of the last Ice Age, the ice melted down and the front of the ice retreated.
 The melt down process had a number of breaks due to climatic changes in the outer parts of the fjord and in some of the tributary fjords.

 During melt down and retreat of the ice front, large amounts of mostly clay and silt but also some sand and coarser material were deposited on the bottom of the fjord.
 Most of the sediments in the Hardangerfjord were deposited this way.
 When the front of the glaciers had melted down and retreated so they were lying in today’s Eidfjord, Ulvik, Osa, Granvin, Kvanndal, Øystese, Mundheim, Rosendal and more places, the melt water carried sand, gravel, stones and boulders and built up large terraces along the fjord.
-The largest we find in Eidfjord and is more than 1 km long.
+The largest we find in Eidfjord and is more than one kilometer long.

 When these ice front deposits were built up, finer material from the meltwater flow was deposited in the fjord, building up a second layer of sediments on the bottom.